moyni/moyni.github.io/_posts/2019-09-01-safe-place.markdown

 image: safe-place.jpg
 related-1: "askers & guessers"
 related-2: "final questions"
-description: "A checklist to identify how safe a startup's culture is for folks with marginalised identities"
+description: "A checklist to identify how safe a startup's culture is for folks with marginalised identities."

 ---